 One thing I appreciate about Crayon is the sheer volume of resources: templates, podcasts, and webinars about organizations at the beginning of their CI journey.
 Crayon doesn’t assume their users are experts.
 Instead, the content is geared toward organizations’ that are trying to get their CI programs off the ground.

 I really dig the Competitive Intelligence Collective Slack community and was excited to be invited to that.
-I also love the Into the Fray podcast, Competitive Intelligence Live, and the Competitive Advantage Academy — which is a huge differentiator for Crayon.
+I also love the Into the Fray podcast, Competitive Intelligence Live, and Crayon Academy — which is a huge differentiator for Crayon.
 I used to work in customer education where I implemented an online learning portal.
 Seeing the amazing job that the Crayon team did in creating the Academy makes it clear they took it really seriously.

 4. I’d love to hear a bit about your experience establishing a culture of competitive intelligence at Splash.
 What has that process looked like for you?
 Are there any best practices you can share?